MarkusBordihn/BOs-Easy-Mob-Farm/README.md

 ![Easy Mob Farm Logo][logo]

-The easy mob farm is a server friendly way to capture different kind of animals and mobs to gather their loot.
+The Easy Mob Farm offers a server-friendly solution for capturing various animals and mobs to harvest their valuable loot.
-This mod provides serval catching items and mob farms to make it more entertaining.
+This mod offers multiple capturing items and mob farms to enhance the gameplay experience.

-But there is also a creative version which is able to handle custom animals and monsters without any effort.
+Additionally, for those seeking a more creative approach, there is a version of the mod that effortlessly accommodates custom animals and monsters, requiring minimal effort on the player's part.

 ## 🔮 Features

-- Server friendly and optimized for the best performance on the client and server side.
+- Designed for server-friendly operation while optimizing performance on both the client and server sides.
-- Supporting `killed_by_player` loot drops with corresponding weapon (sword).
+- Enables loot drops upon `player kills`, ensuring that the dropped items correspond to the weapon used (e.g., swords).
+- Supports automated import and export of items for seamless processing.
+- Integrates with a redstone signal to enable or disable the mob farm as nee
-- Displays possible loot from each catched mob.
+- Provides clear visibility of potential loot drops for each captured mob.
-- Unique mob farms for the different kind of biomes and mobs.
+- Offers distinct mob farms tailored to various biomes and mob types.
-- Possibility to enable / disable specific drops from mobs like egg drops from chicken.
+- Grants users the ability to toggle specific mob drops on or off, such as egg drops from chickens.
-- Automatic informs owner about full farms to make sure that there is no hopper lag or so.
+- Automatically notifies the owner when farms reach capacity to prevent hopper lag and other potential issues.
-- Easy catching and releasing of mobs.
+- Facilitates easy capture and release of mobs, streamlining the process.
-- Configurable list of supported mobs per farm and mob catching item.
+- Allows for customization of supported mobs per farm and the item used for mob capture.

 ## User Interface